SaulDoesCode/Crafter.js/documentation/API.md

 # forEach

-Easy way to loop through Collections and Objects
+Easy way to loop through Collections and Objects and Numbers as well

 **Parameters**

--   `iterable` **Array or Object or NodeList** any collection that is either an Object or has a .length value
+-   `iterable` **Array or Object or NodeList or Number** any collection that is either an Object or has a .length value
 -   `func` **function** function called on each iteration -> "function( value , indexOrKey ) {...}"

 # getAttr

 Gets the value of an attribute , short alias for element.getAttribute {string} attr - name of attribute to get

+# hide

+Hides and element by setting display none

 # move